The Avant Jazz Workshop Series

 As the co-founder of the pioneering chamber jazz ensemble The String Trio of New York, Emery has earned international acclaim for his innovative and highly original approach to both improvisation and composition.
 Since 1975, he has been an active performer and a frequently commissioned composer in the international jazz and contemporary music scene.
 With more than two dozen albums as a leader or co-leader and live performances spanning over 25 countries, Emery’s artistry has been described as "innovative and imaginative" and "utterly distinctive" by the Penguin Guide to Jazz.
 His orchestral recording, Transformations, was selected for The History of Jazz in the 1001 Best Albums by the same guide.

-Emery’s ensembles and collaborations have earned him critical praise, especially for his work with The String Trio of New York, which celebrates its 48th anniversary in 2026.
+Emery’s ensembles and collaborations have earned him critical praise, especially for his work with The String Trio of New York, which celebrates its 47th anniversary in 2024.
 Throughout his career, he has performed and recorded with an array of contemporary music masters, including Anthony Braxton, Steve Reich, Wadada Leo Smith, Henry Threadgill, The Human Arts Ensemble, Joe Lovano, Muhal Richard Abrams, Leroy Jenkins, and many others.

 To date, Emery has composed over 170 works, including a recent double concerto commissioned by the Skidmore College Orchestra.
 One of his proudest moments was performing the piece alongside his daughter, clarinetist Hannah Emery.